 Master Tourism Destination Management

-Tourism has developed into a dynamic and fast growing sector, creating an interdisciplinary field of study and research.
+Tourism remains a dynamic and fast growing sector, creating an interdisciplinary field of study and research.
 The tourism industry offers economic benefits, growth and opportunities for people and businesses in destination areas.
 At the same time, matching demand - from tourists in the areas of origin - and supply - at the tourism destinations - continues to be a challenge for many organisations.

 The tourism industry and tourism destinations frequently experience rapid changes in markets and business models, often in response to social and economic processes occurring in the wider world.
 Effective management of this type of change and building resilient businesses and destinations requires knowledge and expertise, which is closely interwoven with the destination areas themselves.
-The Master Tourism Destination Management is designed to contribute to this, focusing on practice, perspectives and policies of tourism management at destinations.
+The Master in Tourism Destination Management is designed to contribute to this, focusing on practice, perspectives and tourism management policies at destinations.

-This programme offers you the opportunity to study at four different locations in the world.
-This way you will get many intercultural experiences and in-depth knowledge of tourism destinations.
+This programme offers you the opportunity to study at four different locations in the world so that you will obtain wide-ranging intercultural experience and develop in-depth knowledge of tourism destinations.
 Each destination finds itself in a different stage of development.
-You will carry out research at three different destinations in Australia and South-East Asia.
+You will carry out research at three different destinations.
 In previous years destinations were: Indonesia, Singapore, Australia, Myanmar, Cambodia, Vietnam, Thailand, Sri Lanka and Fiji.

 The programme is structured into three phases.
-The first phase in Breda, with a clear emphasis on theory, is considered to be the preparation for the second phase which will take place on three different types of tourism destinations.
-This second phase has a focus on the tourism practice under different circumstances and you will work in international student research teams.
-In the final phase, you will write your final thesis in which practice and theory should be brought together and in which is strived towards new insights, theories or generalisations.
+The first phase in Breda, with a clear emphasis on theory, is considered to be the preparation for the second and third phase.
+The second phase takes place at three different types of tourism destinations.
+It has a focus on the tourism practice under different circumstances and you will work in international student research teams.
+In the final phase, you will write your final thesis in which practice and theory should be brought together, striving towards new insights, theories or generalisations.

 The programme covers 12 months and it comprises three phases: